scholarcy/slate/source/includes/_synopses.md

 The API endpoints at `https://summarizer.scholarcy.com/summarize` will generate a short, abstractive synopsis (70-100 words) or a mini-review (around 150-300 words), depending on the parameters chosen.

+By default, output is in JSON format.

+Alternatively, you can receive output in HTML format if you pass an `Accept: text/html` header with your request.

 ## POST a local file to generate a synopsis

 ```ruby